 Best for: Kouign amanns, caneles, apple tartes tatin, fine desserts and novelty desserts.

 Although most famous for creating the Cronut (and other whimsical treats like the cookie shot), Dominique Ansel offers a wide selection of excellent classic French pastries.
 One of his best items—and what you should order instead of a Cronut or anything else—is the Breton kouign amman--or "DKA", a dense, flaky pastry resplendent with butter and coated in a crackly sugar crust.
-(Ask nicely and they'll
+(Ask nicely and they'll fill it with ice cream for you.)

 Speaking of caramelized pastry, the bakery's canele, also one of the city's best, are superb.
 And like the kouign amann, the canele are baked multiple times throughout the day for guaranteed freshness.
 The apple tarte tatin—a single-serving round of crust topped with an inch-thick ring of deeply caramelized apple—keeps the theme going.